Intro to CD

 Every enterprise deploys applications to VMs – either to the cloud – GCP, AWS, or a different cloud – or to an on-prem datacenter VMs.
 It is standard practice to create a specification for the environment that is required for an application – the OS version, binaries, storage, networking, libraries, applications, compressed files, etc to create a VM.
 This is also called VM bakery, where the infrastructure team makes a snapshot of the overall environment and persists it in something like an AMI store.
 And once that image is ready, creating multiple images – even up to tens of thousands of images – can be created to match the requirements of the application.
 The process is also known as Immutable infrastructure, and it is practiced to avoid configuration drift.

-Like Spinnaker uses HELM charts to bake K8s manifest files, Spinnaker uses a packer template (under the hood) to bake VM images.
+Spinnaker uses HELM charts to bake K8s manifest files, similarly it uses a packer template (under the hood) to bake VM images.
 Once a delivery pipeline is completed, Spinnaker can provision those VMs (along with load balancers, firewalls, etc) in the target environment (from the cloud to on-prem VMs to bare metal servers).
 This helps infrastructure teams to leverage Spinnaker to orchestrate VM based deployments.
 This ability to deploy updates to K8s services and VM-based applications is one of the important reasons that many organizations choose to standardize on Spinnaker for software deployments.

 In addition to that, Spinnaker provides a single pane of glass from where you can see and control your resources.
 Developer and operation teams don’t need to log into a different UI or public cloud to understand the status of resources.